-Bacillary dysentery spreads both directly by hand-to-mouth transfer of contaminated faecal matter and indirectly when individuals eat food or drink water contaminated with the bacteria.
-Further, it could spread during diaper changing and oral-anal sex.
-A very small number of bacteria (even 10 to 100) can cause the illness.
+Bacillary dysentery spreads both directly by hand to mouth transfer of contaminated faecal matter and indirectly when individuals eat food, or drink water contaminated with the bacteria.
+A very small amount of bacteria can cause the illness.
 People who have the bacteria, without symptoms also can transmit the disease.